http://invisible-island.net/

 History

-I decided to work on this in early 1995, to support ded and add (and incidentally ncurses) in the X environment.
+I decided to work on xterm in early 1995, to support ded and add (and incidentally ncurses) in the X environment.
 Several people had made modifications to xterm to support color, but none (except for the completely independent rxvt) implemented background color erase.
 That is rather like preferring MS-DOS to UNIX.
 Completely mystifying.

 Being bogged down in ncurses, I didn't get involved in xterm until the very end of 1995, after working on atac.